lielu/thyme/README.md

 ### Configuration File (alarm_config.txt)

-All settings are stored in `alarm_config.txt` for easy manual editing and version control:
+All settings are stored in `src/alarm_config.txt` for easy manual editing and version control:

 ```bash
 # Kiosk Clock Configuration